AshrafIb/CICD_PIPELINE/README.md

 # Introduction
+=======
 Author: Ashraf Ibrahim <br>

 Date: 05.01.2021 <br>

 This repo is for my Udacity Project "CICD Pipeline" in the DevOps Engineer for Azure course.
 This project includes a Flask app for estimating home prices in Boston, but the focus is on the CI-CD pipeline behind it.
 Any change in code automatically triggers Github actions so that the code is tested and linted (CI), then deployed via Azure Pipeline (CD), and finally deployed as a webapp from Azure.
-=======
-Author: Ashraf Ibrahim <br>
-Date: 05.01.2021 <br>

-This repo is for my Udacity Project "CICD Pipeline" in the DevOps Engineer for Azure course.
-This project includes a Flask app for estimating home prices in Boston, but the focus is on the CI-CD pipeline behind it.

 # Project Plan